USS Argonaut (SM-1): Sinking

 Japanese reports made available at the end of the war recorded a depth charge attack followed by gunfire, at which time they "destroyed the top of the sub".

-On the basis of the report given by the Army flier who witnessed the attack in which Argonaut sank, she was credited with damaging a Japanese destroyer on her last patrol.
+On the basis of the report given by the USAAF flier who witnessed the attack in which Argonaut sank, she was credited with damaging a Japanese destroyer on her last patrol.
 (Postwar, the JANAC accounting gave her none.)
 Since none of the histories of the three escorting destroyers reports damage on 10 January 1943, the destroyer "hit" may have been a premature explosion.

 Before her crew left for their third war patrol, they donated Argonaut's bell.
 Nearly 20 months after her loss, the Submarine Memorial Chapel was built and dedicated on the Submarine Base in Pearl Harbor.
 The bell hanging in her steeple comes from Argonaut, and still rings today for services.